 Occasionally Check the Temperature of the Cords

-Extension cords have a covering on them that allows them to stay cool if they are in good shape and are being used in a safe manner.
+Extension cords have a covering on them that allows them to stay cool if they are in good shape and are being used safely.
 If an extension cord is not capable of handling the devices that are plugged into them, they will start to feel hot.
 You might not know that there is an issue until smoke or fire comes out of the outlet.
 This is why you should touch your extension cords occasionally to make sure that they still feel cool.
 If they don’t, unplug them immediately to keep from damaging them.

 Don’t Cover Them Up